dji-sdk/Mobile-SDK-Doc/source/cn/introduction/component-guide-remotecontroller.md

 The Flight Mode Switch can be used to determine whether the aircraft uses positioning aids to maintain position (like GPS), and whether automated flight control using [Missions](./component-guide-missions.html) and [Virtual Sticks](./component-guide-flightController.html#Virtual-Sticks) is enabled.
 Therefore the switch can be used to effectively override positioning sensors, and automated flight whenever the pilot needs to.

 Four modes are available (P, S, A, F) of which all products have two or three to select from.
-All products except the Mavic Pro and Phantom 4 use P, A and F. The Phantom 4 use P, A and S, and the Mavic Pro uses P and S.

 ### P-Mode (Positioning)

 In Positioning Mode, the aircraft uses all positioning aids that are available to fly.
 These include GPS, the vision positioning system, and the obstacle avoidance system.
 Positioning systems won't be available if they are not part of the product, if they've been disabled, or if the environment doesn't allow it (e.g. indoor environments won't have sufficiently strong GPS signals for the GPS positioning aid to be available).

-For the Mavic Pro and Phantom 4, advanced features such as Missions, Virtual Sticks and [Intelligent Orientation Control](./flightController_concepts.html#ioc-intelligent-orientation-control) are enabled.
-For all other products, these advanced features are disabled in this mode.
+P-Mode enables advanced features such as Missions, Virtual Sticks and [Intelligent Orientation Control](./flightController_concepts.html#ioc-intelligent-orientation-control) on remote controllers that do not have an F-Mode.
+On remote controllers that do have an F-Mode, the advanced features are disabled.

 Therefore, if the pilot needs to override automated flight on a Mavic Pro or Phantom 4, they should move the flight mode switch out of P-Mode.
 Alternatively, if they need to override automated flight on other products, they can move the switch into P-Mode.